rimmertzelle/object-oriented-programming/README.md

 ## Used images

-All images in the asteroid games are from [Space Shooter Redux](https://kenney.nl/assets/space-shooter-redux)
+All images in the asteroid game are from [Space Shooter Redux](https://kenney.nl/assets/space-shooter-redux)